PaulHolsters/mldt-experiment-1/README.md

           position: new ResponsivePositioningConfigModel(
             new PositioningConfigModel()),
           visibility: new ResponsiveVisibilityConfigModel(),
-          dimensions: new ResponsiveDimensioningConfigModel(
+          dimensions: new ResponsiveSizeConfigModel(
-            new DimensioningConfigModel(
+            new ButtonSizeConfigModel(
               new FixedDimensioningConfigModel(
                 DimensionValueConfigType.Calculated, '(100vh - 16px)')
             )),